 Although these local energy sector operators are well established on their ‘turf’, they tend to lack the capacity to implement large renewables installations with the power to appreciably lower electricity prices.
 How to engage with these local, well-connected operators and also find a way around their limitations is a central, practical consideration for the success of any programme.

-Somaliland has substantial energy resources – especially wind and solar – but this potential is largely under-utilised.
-Energy consumption per capita in Somaliland is among the lowest in Sub-Saharan Africa due to the very high cost of electricity, which is a significant obstacle to economic growth.
-The Energy Security and Resource Efficiency in Somaliland (ESRES) programme will improve access to affordable electricity for communities by diversifying energy sources through the promotion of renewables and the development of an appropriate policy and regulatory framework.
+The UK aid-funded Energy Security and Resource Efficiency in Somaliland (ESRES) programme aims to improve access to affordable electricity for communities by diversifying energy sources through the promotion of renewables and the development of an appropriate policy and regulatory framework.
 ESRES is now in its second phase.

 Mott MacDonald is responsible for the day-to-day management of the programme, developing regulatory standards and providing technical assistance to the private sector and Government of Somaliland.

 In Phase 1, we successfully ran a pilot with hybrid mini-grids, which combine solar energy with diesel generation for more reliable, cost effective, sustainable power.
 This allowed us to gather the experience to create the Somaliland Renewable Energy Fund (SREF), which was launched in April 2019 as part of Phase 2.